mattermost/docs/source/administration/mobile-changelog.md

 ### Improvements
  - Added support for localization with country variants.
- - Search results, pinned messages, saved messages, and recent mentions go straight to the thread and do not open a permalink modal anymore.
+ - Search results, pinned messages, saved messages, recent mentions, and clicking "Show more" on long posts now go straight to the thread and do not open a permalink modal anymore.
 Only permalinks open a permalink view.
  - The "swipe up to refresh" functionality was removed to fix an issue where the app performed slowly on Android devices.

 ### Bug Fixes